partspile/site/PRD.md

 ### 3.4 Search & Filtering
 - Users can search ads by free text, which is parsed by a Large Language Model (LLM) into a structured query (e.g., SQL or equivalent), enabling flexible, natural language search with accurate filtering by vehicle and part attributes.
 - Search supports cursor-based infinite scroll/pagination.
+- **Implementation Note:** The cursor used for pagination is a base64-encoded JSON string, which encodes the current search state and position.
+This allows stateless, robust pagination for infinite scroll and API endpoints.

 ### 3.5 API Endpoints
 - RESTful endpoints for CRUD operations on ads and for fetching vehicle/part data for dynamic forms.